 - Ask local businesses and organizations to get involved with your program and seek their support for awards and recognition.

 - In normal times, we suggest honoring the winners and finalists at special functions and at any annual staff banquet, or asking local teachers of the year to represent your district at community functions, as well as at regional, state, or national conferences.
 However, during these times of social distancing, creativity is in order!
-See how Longview ISD honored their district teachers of the year.
+See how Longview ISD honored their district teachers of the year in 2020.